José Rocchi

-Jose Silverio "Evo" Rocchi Guzmán (born 16 July 1988) is a Mexican of Italian descent football goalkeeper who last played for Mons Calpe in the Gibraltar Premier Division.
+Jose Silverio "Evo" Rocchi Guzmán (born 16 July 1988) is a Mexican of Italian descent former football goalkeeper who last played for Mons Calpe in the Gibraltar Premier Division.

 Club career

 Puebla FC

 Rocchi began his professional career at the local club Puebla FC, for whom he debuted in the Liga de Ascenso Clausura 2006 at only 18 years.
 He played in the Segunda División Profesional for their youth division, Puebla de La Franja.

 Rocchi joined Masnou in November 2006.

 Vicenza Calcio

 In July 2009, he was sold to Vicenza Calcio of Italy.